daattali/beautiful-jekyll/README.md

 MathJax can be easily integrated into your website with a one-line addition.
 You can see [this discussion](https://github.com/daattali/beautiful-jekyll/issues/195) for more information.

+## Contributions

+Thank you to [all past contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors).
+If you find any problems or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
+Any comments are welcome!

+You can also contribute by becoming an [official sponsor](https://github.com/sponsors/daattali) to help keep beautiful-jekyll well-maintained.

 ## Credits

-This template was not made entirely from scratch.
-I would like to give special thanks to:
-- [Barry Clark](https://github.com/barryclark) and his project [Jekyll Now](https://github.com/barryclark/jekyll-now), from whom I've taken several ideas and code snippets, as well as some documenation tips.
+This template was not made *entirely* from scratch.
+I'd like to give special thanks to [Jekyll Now](https://github.com/barryclark/jekyll-now) and [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from whom I've taken several ideas initially.
-- [Iron Summit Media](https://github.com/IronSummitMedia) and their project [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from which I've used some design ideas and some of the templating code for posts and pagination.

 I'd also like to thank [Dr. Jekyll's Themes](https://drjekyllthemes.github.io/), [Jekyll Themes](http://jekyllthemes.org/), and another [Jekyll Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring Beautiful Jekyll in their Jekyll theme directories.

-## Contributions

-If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
-Any comments are welcome!

-Thank you to [all contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors).
-Special thanks to  [@OCram85](https://github.com/OCram85) and [@abelcheung](https://github.com/abelcheung) for contributing multiple times as well as helping with discussions.

-If you do fork or clone this project to use as a template for your site, I would appreciate if you keep the link in the footer to this project.
-I've noticed that several people who forked this repo removed the attribution and I would prefer to get the recognition if you do use this :)

 ## Known limitations